Sudan

 Sudan’s media and culture ministry confirmed a Badr Airlines flight from Port Sudan landed.
 The airport previously received flights carrying Sudanese military leader Gen. Abdel-Fattah Burhan at least twice this year.

-The army in March captured the airport in March from the rival Rapid Support Forces paramilitary group.
+The army captured the airport in March from the rival Rapid Support Forces paramilitary group.
 The war broke out when the military and the RSF turned against each other in a power struggle.
 Although the military holds the capital, the RSF still controls parts of the western Darfur region and other areas.

 The fighting has killed at least 40,000 people, according to the World Health Organisation, and displaced as many as 12 million others.
 Over 24 million people are facing acute food insecurity, U.N. says.